 Most of the Boss pedals require the normal PSA adapter, while some has a sticker that says ”ACA” on them.
 What’s the difference, and how can I make them work in my setup?
 To answer these questions and a few more, let’s start at the beginning.

 In 1978, Boss launched the Compact pedal line, and all the early products were small current consumers.
 The OD-1 draws about 4mA, and the CE-2 (introduced in 1979) draws about 8mA.
-For some reason Boss decided to run their adapters at 12 volts, and then use a resistor (usually 470 ohm) and a silicon diode inside the pedal to reduce the incoming voltage.
-The adapter was unregulated (as the current draw grows, the output voltage drops) and put out 12 volts DC at a nominal load.
+For some reason Boss decided to run about 12 volts DC from the adapter, and then used a resistor (usually 470 ohm) and a silicon diode inside the pedal to reduce the incoming voltage.
+The adapter was unregulated (as the current draw grows, the output voltage drops) and even though some seem to have been labeled 9vDC, they did put out roughly 12 volts DC at a normal load.

 As the pedal range grew, the current consumption of each new pedal grew as well.
 The larger current draw of the new pedals didn’t fit the unregulated adapter system very weel, so Boss decided to start designing the new pedals to accept a regulated power source instead.
 The trick with regulation is that the voltage stays constant from no load all the way up to the max capacity of the regulator (in the case of the PSA, 200mA).

-For years, the 12 volt ACA and 9 volt PSA adapters lived side by side – until august 1997, when Boss made all their pedals compatible with the PSA adapter.
-In order to make the ACA pedals still in production compatible, the resistor and diode were simply removed and replaced with jumpers.
+For years, the unregulated ACA and regulated 9vDC PSA adapters – and the pedals they powered – lived side by side.
+As the older (ACA) designs were discontinued, the newer replacements were of course PSA powered.
+But some of the old designs refused to die, and in august 1997 Boss made all the pedals compatible with the PSA adapter.
+In order to make the ACA pedals that were still in production compatible, the resistor and diode were simply removed and replaced with jumpers.
 These pedals all carry a ”PSA” sticker.

 Which power supply do I need?